Jayjayjay86/GrowAss-Native/README.md

 ## Screenshots

-Screenshot of the main window:
+Screenshot of the plants window:
 ![Screenshot 1](/photo.jpg)

-Screenshot of the settings window:
+Screenshot of the strains window:
 ![Screenshot 2](/photo1.jpg)

-Screenshot of the settings window:
+Screenshot of the sales window:
 ![Screenshot 2](/photo2.jpg)

-Screenshot of the settings window:
+Screenshot of the create window:
 ![Screenshot 2](/photo3.jpg)

 Screenshot of the settings window: